mgold95/baseball/README.md

 # baseball

-tools for analyzing MLBAM's XML data on games
+This repository is a collection of tools for analyzing MLB Advanced Media's published XML data for MLB games.

+Files:
+    plot_locations.py
+        plots a pitcher's pitch locations